CrystalPlasticityLab/solid-state-model/README.md

 Any class inherited from class `State` is a material model contains array of `measure`'s, logic of any neccesary calculation and `Relation` links two `measure`'s.

 # Relation
 Class `Relation` implements relationship between two arbitrary object inherited from `DefaultSchema`.
+All relation have rate and finite implementation and may be used in mix.

 ## Base Elastic Relation
 `ElasticRelation` inherited from `Relation` and implements relationship between `CaushyStress` and `GradDeform` in any combination.